 Transform: Primary Health Care Project

-- Strengthening public financial management (PFM) to improve woreda-based planning, budgeting, budget execution, and reporting.
+- Strengthening public financial management (PFM) to improve woreda-based planning, budgeting, budget execution, and reporting

-- Improving revenue retention and utilization practices at health facilities to help ensure that resources contribute to service delivery quality improvements.
+- Improving revenue retention and utilization practices at health facilities to help ensure that resources contribute to service delivery quality improvements

-- Supporting community-based health insurance (CBHI) implementation and its expansion to more woredas to promote increased utilization of health services.
+- Supporting CBHI implementation and expansion to more woredas to promote increased use of health services.

 In collaboration with local counterparts, Abt has: